X icon white, transparent background.

 • What are the underlying reasons staff might leave?
 Pinpoint the factors that may cause employees to resign because they’ll provide you with a starting point for your agreement.
 For instance, if you’re concerned a competitor might poach a team member with desirable skills, you know your retention bonus should be more attractive than any offers they might make.

 • Do we have a thorough understanding of how the retention agreement will work?
 Get deeply familiar with your contract, especially its legal and financial ramifications.
 If it isn’t airtight, you risk staff leaving or the involvement of a court or government agency.
-And before you offer the agreement, perform a cost-benefit analysis to check whether the expense of losing the employee would be higher than the bonus or benefits you plan to offer.
+That’s why you should perform a cost-benefit analysis to check whether the expense of losing the employee would be higher than the bonus or benefits you plan to offer.
 Consider getting independent legal counsel if your company doesn’t have experience crafting and interpreting these kinds of contracts.

 • Are all terms of the retention agreement clear and unambiguous?
 To build trust with staff and prevent conflicts from arising in the future, make your agreement as detailed as possible.
-Employees need to understand what they’re agreeing to before they sign.
-Define everything, especially important points like the retention period, bonus payment date, and staff rights if they break the contract.
+Employees need to understand your overall retention policy and know what they’re agreeing to before they sign.
+Define everything, especially crucial points like the retention period, bonus payment date, and staff rights if they break the contract.

 Photo of a professional reading a retention agreement at their desk.